Blee1077/crypto-auto-buy/README.md

 - `RATIO_OPCT` - Proportion of (1 - RATIO_BTC - RATIO_ETH) * MONTHLY_FUND to invest in Opacity (OPCT), set to `0.1` by default.
 - `RATIO_TRAC` - Proportion of (1 - RATIO_BTC - RATIO_ETH) * MONTHLY_FUND to invest in Origin Trail (TRAC), set to `0.9` by default.

-## Use the SAM CLI to build locally
+## Build the application

-The Serverless Application Model Command Line Interface (SAM CLI) is an extension of the AWS CLI that adds functionality for building and testing Lambda applications.
-It uses Docker to run your functions in an Amazon Linux environment that matches Lambda.
-It can also emulate your application's build environment and API.
+The Serverless Application Model Command Line Interface (SAM CLI) is needed to build and deploy this application.
 Build this application with the `sam build --use-container` command.
 The `use-container` option makes it so that the build happens inside a Lambda-like container.

 ```bash
 sam build --use-container